have questions?

 Port Hardy’s Urban Agriculture Regulation

-The District of Port Hardy adopted regulations in the Official Community Plan and subsequently in the 2013 Zoning to set the provisions of urban agriculture including small scale urban agriculture as an accessory use, urban hens and Mason Bee keeping in the residential zones.
+The District of Port Hardy adopted regulations in the Official Community Plan and subsequently in the Zoning Regulations (2013) to set the provisions of urban agriculture including small scale urban agriculture as an accessory use, urban hens and mason Bbe keeping in the residential zones.

 Small Scale Urban Agriculture